HARSH83022/HARSH83022/README.md

 - 👋 Hi, I’m @HARSH83022
 - 👀 I’m interested in ...
 Ai ml developer
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python and web development
-- 💞️ I’m looking to collaborate on ...companies
+- 💞️ I’m looking to collaborate on ... mnc companies
 - 📫 How to reach me ...soon it will updated

 <!---